Churchill Meadows

 Churchill Meadows is a suburban residential neighbourhood located in the westernmost area of Mississauga, Ontario, Canada.
 In 2016, Churchill Meadows had a population of 47,800.
-Postal codes in this area are L5M, and area codes, are 905, and 289.
-It is located near Erin Mills and the Erin Mills Town Centre.
-A large community centre and sport park will be built in the community, known as the Churchill Meadows Community Centre.
+Postal codes in this area are L5M.
+The official neighbourhood boundaries for Churchill Meadows are Highway 407 to the west, Britannia Road to the North, Winston Churchill Boulevard to the east and Highway 403 to the south.
+It is located adjacent to Erin Mills and near the Erin Mills Town Centre.
+A large community centre, and sports park, Churchill Meadows Community Centre is located in the neighbourhood.

 History

-The area that Churchill Meadows occupies was originally part of The Town of Milton.
-Following the establishment of the City of Mississauga in 1974, the area of Churchill Meadows was officially incorporated into the City of Mississauga.
-The official neighbourhood boundaries for Churchill Meadows is Ninth Line to the west, Britannia Road to the North, Winston Churchill Boulevard to the east and the 403 to the south.
+The area of present day Churchill Meadows was originally in Trafalgar Township within Halton County.
+In 1962, Trafalgar Township was divided with the portion containing what is now Churchill Meadows (as well as Lisgar and a small portion of Meadowvale to the north) being amalgamated into Oakville.
+In 1974, the area became part of Mississauga when the town was given city status and its limits expanded west to Ninth Line (with the remaining area that became part of Oakville 12 years earlier transferred to Milton).
+An additional annexation of a narrow strip of land west to the then-new Highway 407 was carried out in 2010.

 Designed in 1981, the primary plan for Churchill Meadows specified the creation of residential units for the lands north of Eglinton Avenue West and mixed industrial and commercial for the lands located south of Eglinton Avenue West.
 From 1987 to 1997 secondary plans were created for the newly formed Churchill Meadows Planning district.
 Finally, in 1997 urban design guidelines outlining the design intent of Churchill Meadows were provided to public and private sector developers.
 The main principles of the guidelines included a variety of housing types, parks, schools, stormwater management facilities, and a grid pattern of streets within the area.
-The bulk of the construction and development began in 1997 and ended in 2001.
-Further development continued through to 2010.It is one of the newest communities in Mississauga and development is still continuing.
+The bulk of the construction and development began in 1997 and ended in 2001, though some infilling is still ongoing.
+It is one of the newest communities in Mississauga.

 Housing

 As originally planned by the City of Mississauga the neighbourhood of Churchill Meadows has a wide variety of housing options including fully detached, semi-detached, town houses and condos.
 Original home owners within Churchill Meadows have seen a great increase in the value of their homes as the average price of homes in Churchill Meadows has increased substantially as of 2017.
 Homes located in Churchill Meadows are known to sell relatively quickly and for a premium.
 As one of the newest neighbourhoods in Mississauga, young families have been mostly attracted to the relatively new real estate properties located in Churchill Meadows.
-As of 2015 the average price for a fully detached house is $815,086.
-The average price for a semi-detached house is $597,327 and the average price for a town house is $543,063.
+As of May 2024 the average price for a fully detached house is $1,497,500.
+The average price for a semi-detached house is $1,130,000 and the average price for a townhouse is $1,070,000.